aslamanver/scm/README.md

 ### Advanced Usage

-You can override all the methods in `SCMessaging.Listener()` to notify the program from more events as below.
+Override all the methods in `SCMessaging.Listener()` to notify the program from more events as below.

 ```java
 scMessaging.setListener(new SCMessaging.Listener() {